sunny7x7/TrendingApp/README.md

  * **Content Rating**

  Change content rating column to numerical values.

     * Everyone =1
-  * Everyone =1
     * Everyone+10 =2
     * Teen =3
     * Mature 17+ =4
-  * AdultsOnly 18+ =5
+    * Adults Only 18+ =5

  * **Last Update**

- Here, we converted the month to its corresponding numeric value and removed the dash between the day, month, and year.
+Converted month to its corresponding numeric value and removed the dash between the day, month, and year.

  * **Android Version**

- For this column, we deleted the period between the version numbers and replaced NA values with the average Android Version sorted by category.
+Deleted the period between the version numbers and replaced NA values with the average Android Version sorted by category.

 ```js
 visual7$Android.Ver <- gsub("4.0.3 and up", "403", visual7$Android.Ver)